 When it comes to property auctions, one thing you must pay close attention to is the legal pack.
 If you don’t know what you are signing up for then you might be in for a nasty surprise which could come in the form of additional costs, a shorter completion period or a whole host of other things.
-But be warned, the legal pack is written in legal language so it is always best to consult a solicitor.

 Property Expert Series: Andy Thompson From SDL Auctions